 Explore the Massachusetts court system and find out how the Supreme Judicial Court, the Appeals Court, and the Trial Courts were first formed and the roles they play today.
 Also, learn about the trial and appeal processes and why lawyers and judges throughout American history have relied on the Social Law Library.

-The Chief Justice for Administration and Management oversees the Trial Courts, which consists of a central administrative office and seven trial courts (the Boston Municipal Court, the District Court, the Housing Court, the Juvenile Court, the Probate and Family Court, the Superior Court, and the Land Court).
+The Chief Justice of the Trial Court oversees the Trial Courts, which consists of a central administrative office and seven trial courts (the Boston Municipal Court, the District Court, the Housing Court, the Juvenile Court, the Probate and Family Court, the Superior Court, and the Land Court).

 Our court system provides every litigant - except for the government in criminal cases - with the right to appeal trial court decisions and have proceedings reviewed by an appellate court.
 Most appeals from the trial courts are entered initially in, and decided by, the Appeals Court.
 Some are transferred to the Supreme Judicial Court.
 The Appeals Court also has jurisdiction over appeals of decisions from the Appellate Tax Board, the Department of Industrial Accidents and the Commonwealth Employment Relations Board.
 A few types of appeals do not go the Appeals Court, such as an appeal of a conviction of first degree murder, which goes directly to the Supreme Judicial Court.

 The Supreme Judicial Court (SJC) is the Commonwealth's highest appellate court.
 The Court consists of a Chief Justice and six Associate Justices.
 It has appellate jurisdiction in matters of law and also advises the governor and legislature on legal questions.